connorhsm/ahap.info/SERVER.md

 gzip_disable "MSIE [1-6].(?!.*SV1)";
 ```

-Make sure to setup onetech.info domain to point to the droplet.
+Make sure to setup ahap.info domain to point to the droplet.

 ## Process Script